Visualize Colors

 Figure 23: HCL color wheel with annotated color names.

-For convenience, getColors() provides a pre-defined sequential ranges for each corresponding hue name.
-The names of the pre-defined ranges are the hue names from the color wheel in Figure 23 expressed as the plural of the color name, that is, with an added “s”.
-For example, the hue at 240 degrees, “blue”, defines a corresponding sequential range named "blues".
-Also included is a grayscale sequential palette defined by "grays".
+For convenience, getColors() provides a predefined sequential palette for each corresponding hue name.
+The names of these palettes are the hue names from the color wheel in Figure 23, expressed as the plural of the color name.
+For example, the hue at 240 degrees, "blue", defines the corresponding sequential palette named "blues".
+Also included is a grayscale sequential palette named "grays".

-The getColors() function generates sequential palettes for the specified value of n and adjusts the extent of the range of luminance according to the number of intervals generated, so the fewer intervals, the less the range.
-Custom values of the start and end points of luminance can also be specified with the l parameter.
+The getColors() function generates a sequential palette for the specified value of n.
+It also adjusts the luminance range according to the number of intervals generated, so fewer intervals produce a narrower range of luminance.
+Custom starting and ending luminance values can also be specified with the l parameter.

-Substitute "rusts" or "emeralds" or "purples" or any other plural version of the HCL color wheel names from Figure 23 to access a corresponding pre-defined sequential color scale, plus "grays".
+Substitute "rusts", "emeralds", "purples", or any other plural version of the HCL color-wheel names from Figure 23 to access the corresponding predefined sequential color scale.
+Use "grays" to access the corresponding grayscale palette.
 Figure 24 shows three examples of these sequential scales.

 getColors("rusts")